reachweb/livewirefilters-docs/advanced/tips-performance.md

 Some best practices to speed things up are:

 - Use pagination: showing fewer entries per page improves performance significantly.
-- Set up [Stache indexes](https://statamic.dev/stache#indexes): don't let your users wait for the Stache to rebuild in real-time.
+- Set up [Stache indexes](https://statamic.dev/stache#indexes) and warm the Stache beforehand, don't let your users wait for it to rebuild in real-time.
 - Optimize your template: more often than not, the real culprit is a slow rendering template for each entry.
 Make sure you use the Glide cache and try to optimize any slow-loading content by leveraging [computed values](https://statamic.dev/computed-values).

 ## Presetting Filters Using Statamic Fields